Augustus Pleasonton: Personal life

 Augustus Pleasonton was born in Washington D.C. in 1808.
-He was the second son of Stephen Pleasonton (originally from Delaware) and Mary Hopkins (from Lancaster, Pennsylvania).
-Stephen Pleasonton served in the US State Department from 1800 until his death in 1854.
-Stephen Pleasonton served as the fifth auditor of the Treasury Department, acting Commissioner of the Revenue of the United States, and Chief of the Light House Department.
-Stephen Pleasonton fought in the War of 1812, earning him fame and honor as a commander for the United States.
-Stephen Pleasonton's wife (Augustus Pleasonton's mother), was the third daughter of John Hopkins, a wealthy farmer and then-Senator of the state of Pennsylvania.
-Stephen Pleasonton is of Norman-descent and his wife, Mary Hopkins, is of English descent.
+He was the second son of Stephen Pleasonton and Mary Hopkins (from Lancaster, Pennsylvania).
+Mary was the third daughter of John Hopkins, a wealthy farmer and then Senator of the state of Pennsylvania.

-Augustus Pleasonton would go on to serve in the military, directly influenced by his father's public and civil service, as would Augustus's younger brother, Alfred Pleasonton who commanded the Cavalry Corps in the Civil War.
+Augustus Pleasonton would go on to serve in the military, directly influenced by his father's public and civil service, as would Augustus' younger brother General Alfred Pleasonton, who commanded the Cavalry Corps in the Civil War.

-Pleasonton married Caroline Dugan.
-Six of their children survived infancy: Anna Josephine, Antoinette, Augustus, Alfred, Francis S., and Edward Rodney.
+Pleasonton married Caroline Dugan, and the couple had six children who survived infancy.
 Caroline died on November 25, 1855.
-In 1864, Pleasonton married Elizabeth Hoge.
+In 1864 he married Elizabeth Hoge.

 Military service

-Pleasonton attended the United States Military Academy, and graduated in 1826.
+Pleasonton attended the United States Military Academy, graduating in 1826.
 His first posting was at the Artillery School of Practice at Fort Monroe, Virginia.
 From 1827 he served on topographical duty, resigning in June 1830.

 In 1833, he became a brigade major in the Pennsylvania volunteer militia.
 In 1835 he was elected as colonel of the Regiment of Artillery, First Brigade, and served as assistant adjutant general and paymaster general of the state of Pennsylvania.
 He became president of the Harrisburg, Portsmouth, Mountjoy and Lancaster Railroad in 1839.
 In July 1844, while engaging armed rioters in Southwark, Pennsylvania, he was wounded by a musket ball to the left groin.
 He continued serving in the militia until 1845.

-Civil War

-During the Civil War, Augustus was appointed to the rank of brigadier general of the Pennsylvania militia in May 1861.
+Pleasonton was appointed to the rank of brigadier general of the Pennsylvania militia in May 1861, during the Civil War.
 He commanded a 10,000-strong detachment of home guard infantry, cavalry, and artillery for the defense of the city of Philadelphia.

-His younger brother Alfred served as a general for the Federal Union Army in the American Civil War.